Having incorporated Just Scramble in their teriyaki bowl and all-day breakfast, Green Common has now perfected the way to serve vegan eggs.

 We tried Just Scramble teriyaki bowl at Green Common

-On top there is the Just Scramble scrambled egg that is cooked evenly and beautifully, drizzled with teriyaki sauce.
+Expect the dishes on offer at Green Common made with Just Scramble to change regularly, but we tried two, the first being the Teriyaki Bowl.
+On top, there is the Just Scramble scrambled egg that is cooked evenly and beautifully, drizzled with teriyaki sauce.
 Even though it doesn’t taste exactly as savoury as a real egg (as it’s made of mung bean), it still delivers an eggy-like flavour and a wonderful fluffy texture that resembles a real egg.
 As a long-term vegan, I’m pretty blown away by this incredible cholesterol and antibiotics-free product.

 Underneath the scrambled egg is a warm bed of red rice and a generous amount of sauteed vegetables, including broccoli, carrot, roasted eggplant and shiitake mushrooms.
 The toppings are very well seasoned and have a gentle smokiness.
 It’s very satiating and it’s becoming my favourite item on the menu of Green Common.

 For the all day breakfast, the scrambled egg is topped with black truffle pâté which gives it a very rich and aromatic flavour.
 On the side, there are baked beans and fresh avocado for you to spread on your toast, which can be switched to hash browns upon request.
 For me, this plate is not as satisfying as the huge teriyaki bowl, yet it still serves as a nice alternative all day breakfast for vegans.
 And the scrambled egg with black truffle pâté smells amazing, definitely worth a try!

 Vegan Curried Fish Ball, King Oyster Mushroom and Radish